junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "They have names?"
 Dean asks curiously.

 "Of course they do.
-You humans have a habit of naming everything."
-Cas answers casually.
+You humans have a habit of naming everything," Cas answers easily.
 "They are Peace, Health, Purity, and Temperance."

 "Like dogs.
 I get it."
 Dean nudges him gently.
 "Come on, let's keep moving."